LLNL/sundials/doc/arkode/guide/source/Butcher.rst

 Accessible via the string ``"ARKODE_ARK548L2SAb_DIRK_8_4_5"`` to :c:func:`ARKStepSetTableName` or :c:func:`ARKodeButcherTable_LoadDIRKByName`.
+This is the implicit portion of the default 5th order additive method.
 Both the method and embedding are A-stable; additionally the method is L-stable (this is the implicit portion of the 5th order ARK5(4)8L[2]SA method from :cite:p:`KenCarp:19`).